movadee/portfolio-movadee/README.md

 - https://developer.telerik.com/featured/quick-angular-2-hosting-angular-cli-github-pages/
 - https://hackernoon.com/how-to-set-up-godaddy-domain-with-github-pages-a9300366c7b

+## App Specifications Document

+To see this project specs go to: `https://docs.google.com/document/d/1eTpdydbdG0UwS-yy14mLAFd8VkwStVFrw6QwhR4-yTI/edit?usp=sharing`

+I was inspired by Mr. Joel Spolski and his amazing book Joel on Software to start writing project specs for every project I am working on.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.